ChingWhee/tp/docs/DeveloperGuide.md

 ### UI Component
 ![UI UML diagram](diagrams/ui.png)

 The **UI Component** of KitchenCTRL is responsible for handling all input/output interactions with the user.
 It manages displaying messages, prompts, and results, as well as reading user input.
 The UI component ensures smooth communication between the user and the application.

 #### Overview

 The `Ui.java` class is the core component of the UI, responsible for:
 - Displaying the ASCII logo upon program startup.
-- Showing screen prompts for various states (e.g., WELCOME, INVENTORY, RECIPE).
+- Showing screen prompts for various states (e.g., WELCOME, INVENTORY, RECIPEBOOK, RECIPE).
 - Displaying results of command executions.
 - Reading user commands from the console.

 This class provides methods for showing messages, reading user inputs, and displaying results after command execution.
 The `showScreenPrompt` method is a key method that displays the relevant help messages for each screen (e.g., inventory, recipe).

 #### Key Methods